tenstorrent/benchmarking/CONTRIBUTING.md

 Linting, styling, and cleaning checks are automatically performed on pull requests using GitHub Actions.
 This ensures that contributed code meets standard Python coding standards before it's merged into the main branch.

-1. **Pull Request Process**: When you open a pull request, GitHub Actions will automatically trigger linting, styling, and cleaning checks on the changes made within the `benchmark` directory.
+1. **Pull Request Process**: When you open a pull request, GitHub Actions will automatically trigger linting, styling, and cleaning checks on the changes made within the `benchmarking` directory.

 2. **Approval Requirement**: In order to merge a pull request, it must pass the GitHub Actions workflow test.
 This ensures that all contributions adhere to our coding standards and maintain consistency throughout our `benchmarking` repository.